SIBANSHAMISHRA/SIBANSHAMISHRA/README.md

 ### 🧑‍💻 About Me

 - 🎓 I'm a final-year B.Tech CSE student at **C.V.
 Raman Global University, Bhubaneswar**
-- 👨‍💻 Currently preparing for **placements and internships** at top companies like Google and Amazon
 - 🚀 Passionate about **Machine Learning, Deep Learning (GANs, CNNs, NLP)**, and **Cloud Deployment**
 - 📚 Learning full-stack development and working on real-world **project-based learning**
 - 💡 Love exploring how AI can solve real-life problems